Our Blog

 Duration

-This is likely the first advantage most think of regarding micro workouts.
-They simply don’t take up a lot of time.
-Because of this, they are significantly easier to fit into one’s day.
-Similarly, these little snippets can be much more amenable to a daily schedule than a dedicated session at the gym.
-Examples include a brief one before work, periodically throughout the workday, or when traveling.
+This is likely the first advantage most think of.
+Micro workouts simply don’t take up a lot of time, which makes them significantly easier to fit into your day.
+A brief one before work, a few sets between meetings, a quick circuit while traveling.
 Despite being short, several micro workouts throughout the day can add up to significant amounts of activity by the end of it.

 Accessibility

-Mini workouts are very easy to scale and tailor to different levels of fitness and experience.
-This allows people from all backgrounds and with different limitations to complete the same workout.
-While this is generally true of most workout regimens, the coupling of accessibility with short workouts makes micro workouts particularly appealing.
-For example, if a training circuit asks for push ups, they can be done on the knees to make them easier, or with elevated feet to make them more challenging.
+Mini workouts are very easy to scale for different levels of fitness and experience.
+If a training circuit asks for push ups, they can be done on the knees to make them easier, or with elevated feet to make them more challenging.
+The coupling of accessibility with short duration makes micro workouts particularly appealing for people who are just getting started with regular movement.

 Flexibility